Hello everyone!

 - Provide a phone number to receive the verification code.

 The card is used only for identity verification.
-You will not be charged while you are within the limits of the free account and do not manually upgrade to a paid subscription.
-After the first 30 days, the USD 200 credits expire, but the services marked as "free for 12 months" remain available at no cost.
+You will not be charged as long as you stay within the free account limits and do not manually upgrade to a paid subscription.
+After the first 30 days, the USD 200 credits expire, but services marked as "free for 12 months" remain available at no cost.

-With your account created, access the portal.azure.com and follow the steps below to create your virtual machine:
+With your account created, go to portal.azure.com and follow the steps below to create your virtual machine:

 - In the search bar, type "Virtual Machines" and select the option.

-- Click on "Create" and then on "Azure Virtual Machine".
+- Click "Create" and then "Azure virtual machine".

 - Fill in the basic information: